dolph/recipes/etouffee.md

 - 1 tablespoons Emeril's Essence / Bayou Blast

-Refridgerate peeled shrimp.
+Refrigerate peeled shrimp.

 Combine in a heavy 6-quart stockpot, and bring to a boil over high heat.
 Skim to remove any foam that rises to the surface.
 Reduce the heat to medium-low and simmer, uncovered, for 45 minutes, skimming occasionally.

 - Shrimp shells, rinsed
 - 4 quarts water